Piano Recital: Marina Baranova

 Les Baricades Mistérieuses — La muse-Palantine

 An iconic, mysterious piece: the meaning of the title has not been “decoded”.
 It’s reflective, melancholic and pensive music in the original.
-Here, Baranova started with the bass line, then only joined in with the right hand, while at the same time adding syncopation—and in no time, the music involved into another “composed Jazz improvisation”, swinging, with power and drive, into the heat of a virtuosic climax, then immediately returned to Couperin’s original.
+Here, Baranova started with the bass line, then only joined in with the right hand, while at the same time adding syncopation.
+In no time, the music involved into another “composed Jazz improvisation”, swinging, with power and drive, into the heat of a virtuosic climax, then immediately returned to Couperin’s original.

 Le carillon de Cithére — Muséte de Taverni

 The “carillon” started off in the atmosphere of a Pastorale, with Musette-like elements, gradually adding syncopes, swinging, the a very virtuosic, jazzy solo line.
 It was undoubtedly brilliant!
 There was also a segment with ostinato repetition of short motifs, reminding of Minimal Music.
 The concert concluded with another virtuosic, artful Jazz fantasy, based on the “Muséte de Taverni” (Musette).
 That was quite far from Couperin, obviously, but fulminant, artful, and again brilliant.